e45lee/artifact-boolean-algebras/flix-compiler/readme.md

 snapshot in time of online data and cannot as such be replicated meaningfully.

 This artifact contains:
-- library../
+- .devcontainer/..
-  - These folders are used for Table 3 and is explained in Step by Step Instructions.
+  - This folder has a configuration for opening the container in VSCode.
 - flix-source/
   - This folder contains the source code of the modified Flix compiler, described and used in the paper.
 The compiler is not documented specifically in this artifact but has its existing documentation.
-- readme.md
+- library../
+  - These folders are used for Table 3 and is explained in Step by Step Instructions.
-  - This file.
+- flix.flix-1.40.0.vsix
+  - This is the VSCode extension for Flix, used if opening the container in VSCode.
 - flix.jar
   - This is the built jar of flix-source.
 The `flix ..` command is just shorthand for `java -jar flix.jar`.
+- readme.md
-- flix.flix-1.40.0.vsix
+  - This file.
-  - This is the VSCode extension for Flix, used if opening the container in VSCode.

 # Hardware Dependencies
 Since the artifact is contained in a docker file, the only hardware requirements